MrBlinky/Arduboy-Python-Utilities/readme.md

+# Python utilities for Arduboy

+## Uploader

-# Python .Hex file and .Arduboy uploader for Arduboy
+.Hex file and .Arduboy uploader for Arduboy

 ### Features